 How do torque wrench works?

-As torque wrench come in so many shapes and styles, so their application depends on the style one is using.
+As torque wrenches come in so many shapes and styles, so their application depends on the style one is using.
 The basic or standard torque wrench is been around since the late 1920s and has been very popular since then.
-A basic or standard torque wrench look similar to a socket wrench, but is an advanced version of it and have some extra features.
+A basic or standard torque wrench looks similar to a socket wrench, but is an advanced version of it and has some extra features.

 When comparing the amount of “flex” in the handle, as opposed to the arm, the amount of torque is determined.
 Now, this is the basic working of a basic torque wrench.
-While apart standard torque wrench, there are many different styles of the torque wrench and they all have there own style of working.
-Some of them are digital and some of them are mechanical and each one of them has their own use, purpose, and style.
+While apart from standard torque wrench, there are many different styles of the torque wrench and they all have their own style of working.
+Some of them are digital and some of them are mechanical and each one of them has its own use, purpose, and style.